 The anatomical pretraining is framed as a regression problem: the model learns to predict the image coordinates of an anatomical landmark.
 To compensate for various scan acquisition protocols, resulting in different longitudinal axis displacements, we regress the distance in slices between the current central slice and the target landmark instead of the raw longitudinal coordinate.
 To generate the ground truth for this task, an internal state of the art model is used \cite{ghesu2017keypoints}, detecting up to 20 landmarks, a subset being presented in Figure \ref{fig:Keypoints}.

-The landmarks $\chi$ prediction $K_o$ task can be seen as the composition of two functions that need to be learned \eqref{eq:Composition}: the 3D homography transformation $H_s$ from the initial study view $\nu_o$ to a standardized view space $\nu_s$ \eqref{eq:Homg}, and landmark detection in this standardized space $K_s$ \eqref{eq:KptPred}.
+The landmarks $\chi$ prediction $K_o$ task can be seen as the composition of two functions that need to be learned (Eq. \eqref{eq:Composition}): the 3D homography transformation $H_s$ from the initial study view $\nu_o$ to a standardized view space $\nu_s$ (Eq. \eqref{eq:Homg}), and landmark detection in this standardized space $K_s$ (Eq. \eqref{eq:KptPred}).
 We consider that the 3D homography between the two views of two different studies is a powerful concept for the model to learn, and to be able to do so, at least 4 landmarks are required.

 To regress coordinates instead of classifying the PE presence, architectural changes were required.
 A ResNet18 \cite{resnet} is applied over the unpooled features of the network for each coordinate.
 This location in the pipeline was selected given its good trade-off between spatial information and the amount of the original encoder that would be trained in the pretraining stage.